ccmdesign/gender-stem/src/es/chapters/report/appendix.md

 The project implemented a combination of soft strategies (e.g., recognizing female leadership in STEM, inspiring women in STEM) and hard strategies (e.g., green prototypes for experiential environmental training).
 The project adopted a learning framework to guide the transition towards more inclusive and equitable STEM education processes.

 #### Impact
-- Increased Participation: Through targeted interventions, women's participation in green STEM fields in Colombia increased.
+- Increased Participation: Through targeted interventions, women’s participation in green STEM fields in Colombia increased.
 In collaboration with 15 women-led rural production units, the project applied STEM knowledge to reduce negative environmental impacts via sustainable and circular production practices.
 These units also became learning environments to promote gender equity in STEM, rurality, and the green economy.
 - Skill Development: The project empowered both female apprentices and instructors by providing experiential learning opportunities that built capacities in green technologies and environmental stewardship.
 One TVET Centre's hands-on training programs ensured the transfer of STEM-environmental knowledge, positioning 15 rural women and 7 women experts as key STEM referents.
 These role models helped overturn unfounded beliefs about women's capacities in science and technology.
 - Organizational Change: One TVET Centre in Colombia facilitated organizational learning and transformative learning processes, resulting in systemic change within TVET programs.
 Four regional TVET centers began leading the way in gender-equitable STEM education.
 - Empowerment: The combination of experiential learning and visible role models inspired female apprentices and instructors to pursue and excel in STEM careers.
 Their success in these fields challenged deep-seated stereotypes and created new pathways for future generations of women in science and technology.